arpegium/arpegium-js/examples/README.md

-# OrchestJS Examples
+# Arpegium JS Examples

-This directory contains practical examples of how to use OrchestJS in different environments.
+This directory contains practical examples of how to use Arpegium JS in different environments.

 ## Available Examples

 ### 1. Basic Usage (`usage-example.ts`)
-Basic example showing how to use OrchestJS with simple flows.
+Basic example showing how to use Arpegium JS with simple flows.

 ### 2. Express Server (`express-server.ts`)
 Complete Express.js server integration with dynamic flow execution.